gem/risk-profiles/README.md

 # 📋 Explanation of profile content

-The GEM Foundation has produced a collection of Country/Territory Seismic Risk Profiles that summarize key metrics of seismic risk, to provide stakeholders in risk management an overview of the risk in a region at-a-glance.
-Each profile presents the following relavant information:
+The GEM Foundation has produced a collection of Country/Territory Seismic Risk Profiles that summarize key metrics of seismic risk, allowing stakeholders in risk management to get an overview of the risk in a region at-a-glance.
+Each profile presents the following relevant information:

 * Social indicators, which provide context to the region in question
 * Risk indicators, detailing an occupancy breakdown of exposed value and losses
 * A list of the major earthquakes that have impacted the region
-* Loss per region, providing a breakdown of average annual losses per Administrative level 1
+* Loss per region, providing a breakdown of average annual losses per administrative level 1
 * Building classes, depicting the major construction materials used in the region
 * Loss curves, which provide expected losses per different return periods
-* Maps depicting the geographical distribution of hazard, exposure and losses
+* Maps depicting the geographical distribution of hazard, exposure, and losses

-The risk results are the results of an event-based risk analysis, where 100,000 years of earthquakes are simulated.
+The risk values presented are the results of an event-based risk analysis, where 100,000 years of earthquakes are simulated.
 Three lines of business are considered: residential, commercial, and industrial.
-Therefore, value or earthquake losses to other building occupancies (e.g., schools, healthcare) and infrastructure are not included.
+Therefore, the value or earthquake losses from damage to other building occupancies (e.g., schools, healthcare) and infrastructure are not included.

 # 👨‍👩‍👧‍👦 Related datasets and resources

-Users interested in these seismic risk profiles, might find the following GEM Foundation products useful:
+Users interested in these seismic risk profiles might find the following GEM Foundation products useful:

 * [Global Seismic Risk Map](https://www.globalquakemodel.org/products/global-seismic-risk-map)
 * [Global Seismic Hazard Map](https://www.globalquakemodel.org/products2023/global-seismic-hazard-map)